roobenweb/roobenweb/_posts/local/brea/2024-02-04-wordpress.markdown

 categories: brea
 ---

-WordPress is an amazing tool that can help you achieve a lot of tasks.
+WordPress is an amazing tool that can help you achieve a lot.

+WordPress gives you the ability to create websites pretty quick without knowing much about code or web design.

+Below are just some of the ways in which I can help you with

 ## WordPress Services I in the Brea, California Area.

-Below are some of the services that provide in the Brea, California area.
+**WordPress Website Redesign**
+One of the main problems I come across is people wanting me to fix the design of their website.
+WordPress websites are easy to set up but to get them to look exactly how you want takes a whole other level of skill.
+The reasons for this is because WordPress websites are limited by they're design tools.

-WordPress Website Redesign
+**WordPress Website Functionality**
-WordPress websites are easy to set up.
-You click a few buttons add a theme and some basic plugins and BOOM you got a website in less than an hour.

-While this is a god send for people who just want to start posting content to their website it can quickly start to pose a task when it comes to design.

-You see, a lot of WordPress website use off the shelf design templates known as WordPress themes.
-A lot of people who start a wordpress website use these themes that kind of start to make a lot of website look the same.
+WordPress is known for their extensive third party library features that you can add on with just the click of a button.
+While these plugins are easy to install they can become a bit complicated to adjust.
+If you need help adding custom functionality/features I can help.
+Contact Forms, Work Orders, Forums, Ecommerce.